 For most of its existence, Equifax has operated primarily in the business-to-business sector, selling consumer credit, insurance reports, and related analytics to businesses in a range of industries.
 Business customers include retailers, insurance firms, healthcare providers, utilities, government agencies, as well as banks, credit unions, personal and specialty finance companies and other financial institutions.
-Equifax sells businesses credit reports, analytics, demographic data, and software.
+The company sells businesses credit reports, analytics, demographic data, and software.

 RCC’s (Equifax’s) extensive information holdings, and its willingness to sell them to anyone, attracted criticism of the company in the 1960s and 1970s.
 These included that Equifax collected “…facts, statistics, inaccuracies and rumors… about virtually every phase of a person’s life; marital troubles, jobs, school history, childhood, sex life, and political activities.”
 The company was also alleged to reward its employees for collecting negative information on consumers.